October 5, 2023

 Apple

 Whether candied, caramel, or original, apple flavors scream fall and the harvest season.
-With growth numbers in the double digits (around 10-13%), it is perfect for cookies and cakes and is making its way into savory options as well.
+With growth numbers in the double digits (around 10-13%), it is perfect for cookies, cakes, and ready to drink beverages.
+Apple flavors are making their way into savory combinations as well.

 Pecan